Safety in the Workplace

 If your employer has failed to provide you the correct training, or not made sure that your workplace is safe, then you might have a claim for compensation.

-Call us for free onor complete your details in the form below to find out if you're eligible for compensation.
+Call us for free on 0800 540 4258 or complete your details in the form below to find out if you’re eligible for compensation.

 You’ll speak to one of our advisors who will listen to your accident and ask you details about your injury.
 If they think you have a claim, they’ll let you know and advise you of the next steps towards the compensation you deserve.